muniz95/old-cellphone-simulator/README.md

-A small web app that simulates the behavior and appearance of a common cell phone from 2001.
+A small web app that simulates the behavior and appearance of a common cell phone in 2001.

 Remember when smartphones how we know nowadays were something utopic?
 Handheld devices were, for our modern standards, very limited.